-We all baulked when the price of last year’s iPhone X was announced.
+We all baulked when the price of iPhone X was revealed.
 So you would be forgiven if you thought that Apple may have learnt from the pricey handset’s lower-than-expected sales numbers and would offer a more competitive price for the 2018 handsets.

-If you’ve landed on this page however, we're going to assume you have your heart set on (and the spare change to afford) the biggest, boldest and most expensive iPhone ever, which starts at a hefty $1,799 in the Land Down Under.
-That price tag makes it the most expensive ‘regular’ handset on the market, with only special edition smartphones, like the Huawei Porsche Design Mate Mate RS, costing more.
+If you’ve landed on this page however, we're going to assume you have your heart set on the biggest, boldest and most expensive iPhone (and mainstream handset, for that matter) ever, starting at a hefty $1,799 in Australia.

 More bang for your buck?

 That high price tag does arguably get you a lot more phone, though.
 The iPhone XS Max has the biggest screen, the fastest processor and the best battery Apple has ever used in an iPhone – potentially making it the perfect upgrade for fans of Apple’s existing Plus-sized iPhones.